fscm/docker-pritunl/README.build.md

 ## Synopsis

-This script will create a Docker image with Pritunl installed and with all of the required initialisation scripts.
+This script will create a Docker image with Pritunl installed and with all of the required initialization scripts.

 The Docker image resulting from this script should be the one used to instantiate a Pritunl server.